codewouter/milestone3-npc-library/README.md

 * Races: A page where all races are listed that can be chosen.
 Here buttons should be present for every entry to edit or delete.
 Also a button to create a new race.
 * Classes: Like the Races page, but for classes.

+Other

-The navbar will have quicklinks to Home, NPC List, Races and Classes.
+* The navbar will have quicklinks to Home, NPC List, Races and Classes.
+* Races and classes will be capitalized, the NPC name will not be, since that is all up to the user and it becomes a matter of taste.
+Should it be 'Duke Duvel of Moortgat' or Duke Duvel Of Moortgat', etc.

 ### Mockups